ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/operation.md

    uint32_t atomic_inc32 (uint32_t *mem) __svc(1);
 ```

-\note
+> **Note**
-- The SVC function \token{0} is reserved for the Keil RTX5 kernel.
+> - The SVC function \token{0} is reserved for the Keil RTX5 kernel.
-- Do not leave gaps when numbering SVC functions.
+> - Do not leave gaps when numbering SVC functions.
 They must occupy a continuous range of numbers starting from 1.
-- SVC functions can still be interrupted.
+> - SVC functions can still be interrupted.

 \ifnot FuSaRTS
 ## Arm C library multi-threading protection {#cre_rtx_proj_clib_arm}